peekknuf/InfoSec-Kafka-pipeline/README.md

    - Logs are generated outside the Docker container with a custom tool and saved in a .log format.

 2. **Object Storage**:
-   - Logs are stored temporarily in a shared object storage location.
+   - Logs are stored temporarily in a shared object storage location

 3. **Kafka**:
    - **Kafka Producer** reads logs from object storage and streams them into Kafka topics.